ktonon/two-medium-model/README.md

 **macroscopic expression of GCM shadowing**, always shaped by the LCM structures of matter.
-The heat crisis is avoided because both particles and planets have built-in channels for GCM momentum to become **organized structure**---stable standing waves and new matter---rather than accumulating as unbounded thermal energy.
+The heat crisis is avoided because both particles and planets have built-in channels for GCM momentum to become **organized structure**—stable standing waves and new matter—rather than accumulating as unbounded thermal energy.

 > **Earth Expansion as a Research Context**